F.C. COPENHAGEN HOME GAME TRAVEL ADVICE

 If you are arriving at Copenhagen airport you can take the S-train to Københavns H (the main train station in the city) or the Metro.

-The quickest way from Copenhagen airport to Telia Parken stadium is to take the Metro to Kongens Nytorv and then switch onto the M3 line to Trianglen, Poul Henningsens Plads or Vibenhus Runddel stations.
+The quickest way from Copenhagen airport to Parken Stadium is to take the Metro to Kongens Nytorv and then switch onto the M3 line to Trianglen, Poul Henningsens Plads or Vibenhus Runddel stations.
+From there you can walk to Parken within 10 minutes.

-We suggest you use the travel website Rejseplanen (also available as app).
+We suggest you use the travel website Rejseplanen (also available as app), Google Maps, or the Citymapper app.

 Cycling is big in Copenhagen, with cycle paths on almost every street.
-You can cycle from the city's main square Rådhusplasen to Telia Parken in 12 minutes.
+You can cycle from the city's main square Rådhuspladsen to Parken in 12 minutes.

 Parken is not too far away from the city centre and can be walked to and from with ease.
 Walking takes 40 minutes from Strøget, the main shopping street in Copenhagen.